vanHeemstraSystems/strapi-headless-cms-headstart/300/500/100/100/README.md

 Having a frontend is good, but your app obviously needs a backend to manage users, restaurants, dishes and orders.
 To make the magic happen, let's create a Strapi API.

 ***Requirements***: please make sure to use version >=Node 9 and have either MongoDB, Postgres or MySQL installed and running on your machine.
-Here we will be using MongoDB.
+Here we will be using MongoDB, so make sure you have MongoDB up and running as explained in https://github.com/vanHeemstraSystems/mongodb-headstart.

 ***Note***: We will actually install **only** the **backend (Strapi code)** here, as the front end will be installed in https://github.com/vanHeemstraSystems/strapi-head-of-cms-headstart.